TheMinefighter/StorageManagementTool/docs/usage.md

 The program has a feature which adds a 'Store on HDD' option to the 'Send to' option of the windows explorer.
 When you want to use that feature check 'Show Store on HDD in Send to menu of the explorer' in the Settings tab
 # Further settings
+Such a big project has multiple settings (and many more planned), which are documented in the following sections:
 ## Language
 The GUI exists (for 99.8%) in english and german to change that go to Settings > Language, select the language you want and click "Safe and restart"